kgrajski/ercot_dart/README.md

 ## Backtesting Experiments

+---

 ## Reflections

 What I would do differently
 - Not too much!
   - "Respect the data" means get hands on with it, ask a lot of questions, generate visualizations
+  - "Hypothesis driven" means actively anticipate and test the results of each and every experiment and plot
   - You could argue why not jump directly to one of the major Data Science platforms for that?
-With a Co-Pilot it is astounding how quickly one can generate and customize quite complex plots!
+    - With a Co-Pilot it is astounding how quickly one can generate and customize quite complex plots!
 - Scaling.
 ERCOT has 100s of settlement points.
 I embedded handling multiple settlement points in the workbench itself.
 So, lots of "outer loops".
 A better idea may have been to perfect it to operate on a single settlement point and use an external method to scale to the full range.

 ---